Moocar/logback-gelf/README.md

 Additional Fields are extra k/v pairs that can be added to the GELF json, and thus searched as structured data using graylog.
-In the slf4j world, [MDC](http://logback.qos.ch/manual/mdc.html) (Mapped Diagnostic Context) is an excellent way of programattically adding fields to your GELF messages.
+In the slf4j world, [MDC](http://logback.qos.ch/manual/mdc.html) (Mapped Diagnostic Context) is an excellent way of programmatically adding fields to your GELF messages.

 Let's take an example of adding the ip address of the client to every